CaRLi-V: Camera-RADAR-LiDAR Point-Wise 3D Velocity Estimation: Conclusion

 \section{Conclusion}

-CaRLi-V presents a novel field-tested sensor fusion pipeline for dense point-wise 3D velocity estimation using RADAR, LiDAR, and camera data.
-By introducing the velocity cube and combining it with optical flow and LiDAR in closed-form, CaRLi-V enables accurate velocity estimation for dynamic, non-rigid agents.
-Evaluated on a custom dataset, the pipeline shows strong agreement with object-wise ground truth.
-Despite minor artifacts resulting from the limited RADAR angular resolution, the pipeline remains robust, and performance can be further improved with temporal filtering strategies.
-Future work will focus on more advanced Doppler context window algorithms to reduce velocity bleeding, leveraging sparse optical flow for improved computational efficiency, and evaluating point-wise accuracy using motion capture techniques.
+CaRLi-V presents a novel field-tested \revisionchange{sensor}{RADAR, LiDAR, and camera} fusion pipeline for dense point-wise 3D velocity estimation\revisiondelete{using RADAR, LiDAR, and camera data}.
+By introducing the velocity cube and combining it with optical flow and LiDAR in closed-form, CaRLi-V enables accurate velocity estimation for dynamic, non-rigid agents\revisionchange{.
+Evaluated on a custom dataset, the pipeline shows strong agreement with object-wise ground truth }{, outperforming state-of-the-art scene flow methods when evaluated on a custom dataset}. \revisiondelete{Despite minor artifacts, resulting from the limited RADAR angular resolution the pipeline remains robust, and performance can be further improved with temporal filtering strategies. } Future work will focus on more advanced Doppler context window algorithms \revisionadd{and temporal filtering strategies} to reduce velocity bleeding, leveraging sparse optical flow for improved computational efficiency, and evaluating point-wise accuracy using motion capture techniques.\looseness-1

 { }